Holistic Counselling Approach, Therapy Role, Philosophy & Style

 the pain, the pattern, and the story, and walk your way to a different ending.

 Counselling Approach - Patterns & Triggers All human beings seek and create, fall into (often unconscious) life patterns.
 Some of these help us and others don't.
 We fall into familiar roles, feelings, thinking, behaviours, responses, patterns, reactions and unless we become aware of them, change them, let go of the ones that no longer help us, they can last for years.
-My approach includes examining these ingrained, entrenched patterns and triggers, so they can be released and new ones introduced.
+My approach includes examining these ingrained, entrenched patterns and triggers, so they can be released and new ones introduced as we soften our defences.
 (See also Healing What We Need To Heal)

 Humanistic Approach - Therapist Role, Counsellor Role Although we can't change the world out there or others, we can undertake "inner work" by accessing our own innate resources that reside in us, tuning into ourself, regulating our emotions.
 I will also aim to discover with you what parts of you may have been overlooked or what you have "turned a blind eye to".
 My counselling role, the role of therapy is to support you in discovering not only your external sense of yourself - what you do and would like to do, but also your internal sense of who you are - your inner world, e.g. your subjective experience, home truths, parts of you, you've yet to know (see also Role Of The Unconscious - "The Yet To Be Revealed") hidden dreams, who you are and what you may become, your own meaning and purpose, so your autonomy is in your hands.